mkhoeini/DPRC/README.md

 Data / Process / Representation / Control

-It is an extention of famous Model/View/Controller paradime.
+It is an extention of famous Model/View/Controller paradigm.

 Data
 ----